maparham/maparham.github.io/index.md

 I do not wish to work in purely German speaking environments.
 Please do not force that overly complex gendered language of yours on me when it's useless to me.
-Resident permit laws are already doing that in Austria. try not to be obsessed with your religion or culture or language.
+Resident permit laws are already doing that in Austria.
+Try not to be obsessed with your religion or culture or language.
 That's the reason I don't appreciate working with the arrogant supramacist race obsessed Germans (both left and right wings).
 Thank you for your attention to this matter.